Choo-Choo Charlie from Milton Bradley (1968)

 Land of the Lost from Milton Bradley (1975)

-Released in 1975 from Milton Bradley, Land of the Lost board game was adapted from the Sid and Marty Krofft science-fantasy television series that ran from 1974-1976.
+Released in 1975 from Milton Bradley, the Land of the Lost board game was adapted from the Sid and Marty Krofft science-fantasy television series that ran from 1974-1976.

 Crossword from Milton Bradley (1978)